spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 to :code:`configure()`.
 Then, :code:`configure()` will append the common arguments

+Packagers also have the option to run :code:`autoreconf` in case a package needs to update the build system and generate a new :code:`configure`.
+Though, for the most part this will be unnecessary.

 Let's look at the :code:`mpileaks` package.py file that we worked on earlier:

 .. code-block:: console